mavas/verizon/README.md

 The certification is significant.
 It proves that I'm familiar and handy with TensorFlow _itself_, and is an officially-backed degree, you could say.

 Aside from the official certification though, you should have a custom project that you use tensorflow with, and this is (one of) mine.
+They involve 1.) convolutional neural networks for image classification, 2.) incorporation of Tensorboard statistics and visualization, 3.) an Apache Beam pipeline that incorporates and _combines_ both OpenCV and TF model results (for increased performance/accuracy), and 4.) custom-made and published datasets.

 ## Relavent knowledge and understanding